J-c0d3-4Fun/python-fun/readme.md

 - Whenever an error occurs that makes Python unsure of what to do next, it creates an exception object.
 - Exceptions are handled with try-except blocks
 - A try-except block asks Python to do something, but it also tells Python what to do if an exception is raised.
+- The only code that should go in a try block is code that might cause an exception to be raised.
+- Sometimes you’ll have additional code that should run only if the try block was successful; this code goes in the else block.
+- The except block tells Python what to do in case a certain exception arises when it tries to run the code in the try block.